 Looking at the graphs, output y(t) anticipates input x(t).
 We know that y(t) is anticipatory because y(t) begins at -1, while x(t) does not begin until 1.
-Therefore, the system is by definition noncausal.
+This is because h(t) occurs before t=0.
+Looking at y(t), we see that it will undoubtedly occur before t=0, because x(t) convolved with h(t) will produce a function that begins before t=0.
+Therefore, the system is noncausal.